-Alan Rickman was hand-picked to play Snape by J.K.
+Alan Rickman was hand picked to play Snape by J.K.
 Rowling, and received special instruction from her as to his character.
-Rowling even provided the actor with vital details of Snape's back story not revealed until the final novel.
+Rowling even provided him with vital details of Snape's backstory, not revealed until the final novel.

-Warner Bros. originally considered making the entire "Harry Potter" series as a set of CGI animated films, or attempting to combine several of the novels into a single movie.
-The studio's reasoning mainly had to do with concern over the rapid aging of child actors-if production ran too long on any of the films, or if production was delayed between sequels, the leading actors might have to be recast.
+Warner Brothers originally considered making the entire "Harry Potter" film franchise as a set of computer animated films, or attempting to combine several of the novels into a single movie.
+The studio's reasoning mainly had to do with concern over the rapid aging of child actors and actresses, if production ran too long on any of the films, or if production was delayed between sequels, the leading actors and actresses might have to be re-cast.
 Author J.K.
-Rowling vetoed both the ideas of combining books and an animated film, so the studio decided instead to produce all seven (later eight) films back to back so the same child actors could play their roles in every film.
+Rowling vetoed both of the ideas of combining books, and an animated film, so the studio decided instead to produce all eight films back to back, so the same actors and actresses could play their roles in every film.

 The Restricted Section scene was filmed in the Duke Humfrey's building at the Bodleian Library in Oxford.
 They have very strict rules about not bringing flames into the library.
 The makers of Harry Potter were the first ever to be allowed to break this rule in hundreds of years.